Buttermilk: Acidified buttermilk

-Acidified buttermilk or acidulated buttermilk is a substitute made by adding a food-grade acid, such as distilled white vinegar or lemon juice, to milk, using 15 ml of acid with 200 to 250 ml of milk and letting it stand for about 10 minutes until it curdles.
-Any level of fat content for the milk ingredient may be used, but whole milk is usually used for baking.
+Acidified buttermilk or acidulated buttermilk is a substitute made by adding a food-grade acid, such as distilled white vinegar or lemon juice, to milk and letting it stand for about 10 minutes until it curdles.
+(About 15 ml of acid is added 200 to 250 ml of milk.)
+Milk with any amount of fat can be used, but whole milk is usually used for baking.